On spectral sequences for semiabelian varieties over non-closed fields: Introduction

 on the second page of the Hochschild--Serre spectral sequence for $A$ is non-zero. \end{inttheo}

-By Theorem \ref{jac} below, the Hochschild-Serre spectral sequence degenerates for any abelian variety arising as a direct factor of a product of Jacobians of curves each with a rational divisor class of degree 1.
-In particular, $A$ from Theorem \ref{intro: main example} is an example of an abelian variety not of this form.
+By Theorem \ref{jac} below, the Hochschild--Serre spectral sequence degenerates for any abelian variety isomorphic to a direct factor of a product of Jacobians of curves each with a rational divisor class of degree 1.
+In particular, the abelian surface $A$ from Theorem \ref{intro: main example} is an example of an abelian variety not of this type.